 If the size of the physical RAM installed on the system is less than the required size, then you must install more memory before continuing.

 2. To determine the size of the configured swap space, enter the following command:

 '''

-/usr/sbin/lsps -a
+/sbin/swapon -s

 '''

 If necessary, refer to your operating system documentation for information about how to configure additional swap space.